Permanent Disability Lawyer in Atlanta

 Legal Recognition of Emotional Harm

-Under Georgia law, non-economic damages—such as pain and suffering or loss of enjoyment of life—are designed to compensate for these intangible harms.
-Although capped in certain contexts, compelling psychological evidence can help maximize recovery.
-At LawMD, we collaborate with psychologists, psychiatrists, and neuropsychologists to document the full scope of emotional harm, ensuring juries and insurance adjusters understand the invisible wounds of disability.
+According to Georgia law, non-economic damages—like pain and suffering or loss of life enjoyment—are meant to provide compensation for these intangible injuries.
+Despite being limited in some situations, strong psychological evidence can aid in enhancing recovery.
+At LawMD, we work alongside psychologists, psychiatrists, and neuropsychologists to record the comprehensive extent of emotional damage, making certain that juries and insurance adjusters grasp the unseen injuries related to disability.

 Vocational Rehabilitation and Rebuilding Careers After Disability